TUD-CityAI-Lab/Computer-vision-enriched-DCMs/README.md

 [Van Cranenburgh & Garrido-Valenzuela (2025)](https://doi.org/10.1016/j.tra.2024.104300).

 ## Discrete choice models
 In the folder [CVDCM](CVDCM), python code is made available to train and evaluate the CV-DCM models.
 In the folder [DCM](DCM), you can find the implementation of the traditional discrete choice models.
-Note that Appolo R is used for the estimation of the choice models, within a jupyter notebook.
+Note that Apollo R is used for the estimation of the choice models, within a jupyter notebook.

 ## License CC BY-NC-SA 4.0